Research from the Center for the Study of Social Policy suggests that the following Community Conditions nurture strong families:

 Disproportionate Impact of Age

-Additionally, children under 1 year old tend to experience child maltreatment at higher rates than any other age group.
+Additionally, children under 1 year old tend to experience child abuse and neglect at higher rates than any other age group.
 This may be because of their size (infants are more likely to be harmed by even minor physical stresses), the reaction some adults have to excessive crying, or a child's lack of responsiveness.
-Research shows that maltreatment that begins during infancy is likely to be chronic and developmentally consequential when there is no intervention.
+Research shows that abuse and neglect that begins during infancy is likely to be chronic and developmentally consequential when there is no intervention.

 Impact of Age Chart